revanna7226/sphinx-revs-tech-docs/docs/java/basics/collections/list.rst

    in the Java Collection Framework.
 Unlike arrays, the size of an ``ArrayList`` grows dynamically as elements are added or removed.

+   Internally, ArrayList is implemented using a resizable array.

 .. topic:: Key Features

   - Implements the ``List`` interface.